puppetlabs/puppet_operational_dashboards/README.md

 ## Default Dashboards Available
 #### Puppetserver Performance
-This dashboard is to inspect `Puppetserver` service performance and troubleshoot `Puppetserver` service issues.
-Available Graphs:
+This dashboard is to inspect Puppet server performance and troubleshoot the `pe-puppetserver` service.
+Available panels:
-- Puppetserver Performance Graph: This graph is to monitor JRuby instances performance collectivelly
+- Puppetserver Performance
+  This is a composite panel consisting of the following JRuby related metrics:
   - Average free JRubies
   - Average requested JRubies
   - Average JRuby borrow time
   - Average JRuby wait time
-- Heap Memory and Uptime Graph: This graph is to monitor JRuby Heap usage
+- Heap Memory and Uptime
+  This panel displays the following JVM metrics:
   - Heap Committed
   - Heap Used
   - Uptime
-- Average Requested JRubies Graph
+- Average Requested JRubies
-- Average Borrow Time Graph
+- Average Borrow/Compile Time
-- Avergae Free JRubies Graph
+- Avergae Free JRubies
-- Average Wait Time Graph
+- Average Wait Time
+- HTTP Client Metrics
+  This panel displays the various network related metrics performed by Puppet server.
+Examples include:
+  - puppetdb.query.full_response
+  - facts.find.full_response
+- Borrow Timers Mean
+  Average duration api requests require borrowing a JRuby from the pool
+- Borrow Timers Rate
+  Rate at which Puppet server performs the above api requests
+- Function Timers
+  Average duration of functions run as part of catalog compilations
+- Function Timers Count
+  Rate at which Puppet server performs the above api requests

 **Use Case**
 - Puppetserver service performance degraded
 - 503 responses to agent requests
 - Agent unable to get catalog
-#### Puppetserver Workload
-This dashboard is to inspect `Puppetserver` service workloads and performance in each category - Catalogs, Environment Classes, Environment Modules, Environments, File metadata, Nodes.
-Available Graphs:
-- JRuby Borrow Timers (Ave) Graph
-- JRuby Borrow Timers (Rate) Graph

-**Use Case**
 - Inspect performance for a particular type of request
 - Inspect which type of request could be a performance bottleneck
 #### File Sync Metrics